Search This Blog

 What Are Low Content Metrics?

-Low content metrics are measurements that show when digital content isn’t performing well.
-These can include:
+Low content metrics show when your digital content is not doing well.
+These can be:

-Each of these signs indicates potential problems in the content strategy used by a business or individual.
+Each of these signs shows there may be problems in the content strategy used by a business or person.

 The Importance of Engagement Rate